joffreynk/realTimeSearcBox/README.md

 having article title: ```What is a good car?```

-if you type ```what``` it saves it
+if you type ```what``` it saves it.

-when you continue and type ```what is a good``` it replaces the first one with the last searched
+when you continue typing ```what is a good``` it replaces the first one with the last searched

-if you type for the fird time ```what is a```.
-It will will save bcause the algoritm will think that youare rubbing a keyword which you already have. but if the last searched key was different it will save bcause the algoritm will thinking you are trying another search.
+if you type for the third time ```what is a```.
+It won't save it  bcause the algoritm will think that you are rubbing a keyword which you already have saved.
+But if the last searched keyword was different it will save bcause the algoritm will thinking you are trying another search.

-If you search using the same keyword for different times the algrith will incremet seaching count on the same keyword.
+If you search using the same keyword for different times the algrith will incremet seaching counter on the same keyword.

 ### Done!